asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 pensize(4)
 left(randint(0, 360))
-write(str(heading()))
+write(heading())
 forward(200)

 setheading(45)
-write(str(heading()))
+write(heading())
 forward(200)

 done()
 ```

 When you run this program, it turns the turtle to face a random direction, writes the heading (as returned by `heading()`) to the window, and then moves forward in that direction by 200 steps.
 Then, the `setheading(45)` function call sets the direction of the turtle to 45 degrees.
-Because of this, the second `write(str(heading()))` line always writes "45.0" to the window.
+Because of this, the second `write(heading())` line always writes "45.0" to the window.
 The turtle now points to the top right of the window.
 Then the turtle moves 200 steps in this new direction.

 This means that no matter what heading the turtle had before, `setheading(45)` makes the turtle always face to the top-right.
 If you run this program several times, it would look something like this: